 We’ve had a number of relatively warm falls in recent years and can expect a continuing lengthening of the growing season as a result of global warming.
 We are past the recommended best date for sowing winter cover crops in Maryland.
 However, if you live in Central or Southern Maryland or on the Eastern Shore I think you can risk sowing winter rye or winter wheat with a legume, either crimson clover or hairy vetch, through the end of October.
 The soil and air temperatures should remain sufficiently high for germination and root establishment.

-Planting cover crops in September is preferable because the roots systems have more time to grow and pull up nutrients from fertilizers and organic matter in the soil that might otherwise be lost through leaching and run-off.
+Planting cover crops in September is preferable because the root systems have more time to grow and pull up nutrients from fertilizers and organic matter in the soil that might otherwise be lost through leaching and run-off.

 More specific information on growing cover crops: